fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/new-teams-mac-install-prerequisites.md

 ### Minimum Mac and Teams versions

-For information on deploying the Teams client on Mac, please see [New Teams system requirements](teams-client-system-requirements.md).
+For information on deploying the Teams client on Mac, see [New Teams system requirements](teams-client-system-requirements.md).

 ### Turn on System Notification